Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

         "name": "9takes"
       },
   "datePublished": "2023-02-27",
-  "dateModified": "2023-08-27",
+  "dateModified": "2024-02-03",
-  "description": "This article provides communication tips for each Enneagram type, helping individuals understand how to interact effectively with different personality types."
+  "description": "This article provides practical communication tips for each Enneagram type, helping individuals understand how to interact effectively with different personality types."
   },
   {
       "@type": "FAQPage",